Request a free initial consultation now and know your options

 Atom Law Group is composed of a team of multilingual attorneys working collectively toward bringing solutions to your business and personal legal needs.
 The lawyers at our firm are committed and passionate professionals focused on providing our clients with quality, realistic, and honest solutions.

-There are some basics to understand about Bankruptcy.
+There are some key basics to understanding Bankruptcy.
 First, Bankruptcy is a tool available to all individuals and businesses to seek protection from creditors.
 Bankruptcy does NOT have to mean you are giving up all of your assets or giving up your business.
 It could be a way to keep your assets or your business while still getting protection from creditors.
 Second, not everyone qualifies for the right to declare Bankruptcy.
 You have to petition the court for a chance to use this tool and the court decides if you are entitled to the protection.
 Atom Law Group will help you determine if you are in a position to ask for this assistance.
-If it looks like you are, then our firm will work to convince the court that you are entitled to protection and what the extent of that protection should be.
+If you are eligible, our firm will work to petition the court for this protection.

-There are two sides to bankruptcy in court: the Creditor & the Debtor.
+In a bankruptcy proceeding, there are two sides: the Creditor & the Debtor.
 On either side, there are generally two different types of parties: Individuals and Businesses.